-Witnesses (as distinguished from the parties) are expected to cooperate with and participate in the University's investigation and the Title IX process.
+Witnesses (as distinguished from the parties) are expected to cooperate with and participate in Herzing University's investigation and the Title IX process.
 Any witness who declines to participate in or cooperate with an investigation will not be permitted to offer evidence or testimony later in a hearing (if a hearing is held).
 Failure of a witness to cooperate with and/or participate in the investigation hearing constitutes a violation of policy and may be subject to discipline.
-Witnesses may provide written statements in lieu of interviews during the investigation and may be interviewed remotely by phone, Skype (or similar technology), if they cannot be interviewed in person or if the investigators determine that timeliness or efficiency dictate a need for remote interviewing.
-Parties who elect not to participate in the investigation or to withhold information from the investigation will not have the opportunity to offer evidence during the hearing and/or appeal stages of the process if it could have been offered during the investigation.
+Witnesses may provide written statements in lieu of interviews during the investigation and may be interviewed remotely by phone, Skype (or similar technology), if they cannot be interviewed in person or if the Investigation or to withhold information from the investigation will not have the opportunity to offer evidence during the hearing and/or appeal stages of the process if it could have been offered during the investigation.
 Failure to offer evidence prior to an appeal does not constitute grounds for appeal based on new evidence.